 However, and especially if people are in dire straits, an escalation mechanism ist needed in order to ensure that unresolved problems don't linger.
 Issues of maltreatment or abuse need to be promptly addressed.

-As part of the Austrian Catholic Church, we follow the regulations of our church on dealing with sexual violence.
+As part of the Austrian Catholic Church, plan:g follows the regulations of our church on dealing with sexual violence, issued 2010.

 Both our church’s commitment and the UN Convention on the Rights of the Child (UNCRC) constitute the framework of our child protection policy at plan:g.
 Please refer to our child protection policy as part of policies and values to share.